cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 {% endraw %}
 _Note: This is an oversimplification.
 Closure actions don't even use `Function#bind` at all, but it's close enough to grasp the basics_

 It does nothing else.
-It doesn't register any event handler, doesn't prevent default or prevent bubbling.
-It just binds the given function to the current context and the given arguments.
-When given a string it will assume that it's the name of an action and will extract it from the current context.
+It doesn't register any event handler, doesn't prevent default or stop bubbling.
+It just binds the given function to the current context and arguments.
+When provided with a string it will assume that it's the name of an action and will extract it from the current context.

-So, why is this so cool?
+So, if it is such a simple helper, why is it so cool?

-### The good things of being a function
+### The good parts of being a function

 Convert your actions to functions you can pass around has many advantages.